ucsf-wynton/wynton-website-hpc/docs/hpc/howto/matlab.md

 ## Using MATLAB in job scripts

-In order to run MATLAB in jobs, the MATLAB environment module needs to be loaded just as when you run it interactive on a development node.
+In order to run MATLAB in jobs, the MATLAB environment module needs to be loaded just as when you run it interactively on a development node.
 For example, to run the `my_script.m` script, the job script should at a minimum contain:

 ```sh
 #! /usr/bin/env bash